-If you would like to find out more and discuss your holiday arrangements, have questions about availability or, indeed, anything you would like to know about Orkney in general please feel free to ask.
+If you would like to find out more, discuss your holiday requirements, have questions about availability or, indeed, anything you would like to know about Orkney in general then please feel free to ask using the contact details below.

 BOOKING a holiday at our self catering accommodation: